liamfladhammer/global-powers/README.md

 # global-powers

-This program was made using Processing;
+This program was made using Processing

 Author: Liam Fladhammer

+Very early alpha version